 The increasing overlap of labor and political activism is an insidious form of public corruption in this country.
 It enables union officials to deemphasize their role of representing workers at the bargaining table in favor of advocating policies to socialize the economy, building incestuous relationships with politicians, and fattening their bank accounts.
 This tendency was heavily felt in 2012, a presidential election year.
 Union leaders recognized the need to re-elect their ally and benefactor, President Barack Obama, over someone who was a wealthy Republican with a strong business background; i.e., someone they truly could despise.
 They got what they wanted.
 In the process, they further built a political infrastructure.
 Yet union leaders also experienced reversals of fortune at the state level - most of all, in Michigan - where they had been used to getting their way.

 Melissa King is going to spend six years in prison.
 For union members, that can't be long enough.
 Their anger is understandable.
-King, formerly benefits consultant for Laborers International Union of North America Local 147, aka "the Sandhogs," received her prison sentence in Manhattan federal court on June 21 for embezzling what prosecutors said was $42 million from the local.
+King, formerly benefits consultant for Laborers International Union of North America Local 147, aka "the Sandhogs," received her prison sentence in Manhattan federal court on June 21 for embezzling what prosecutors said was more than $42 million from various local benefit funds.
 Dozens of members of the New York City-based underground construction workers union were on hand for the occasion.
 It was the largest instance of one-person embezzlement in American organized labor history.
 Ms. King, who aspired to the life of a queen, proved as adept at spending money as she was at stealing it.
 The main concern among rank and file now is how much of their retirement benefits they will see - assuming they can afford to retire.

 On September 19, Aundrea Valerio, former dispatcher for Laborers International Union of North America Local 872, pleaded guilty in U.S. District Court for the District of Nevada to two counts of embezzling funds from the Las Vegas union.
 She had been indicted in April 2010 with two other local office employees, Stacy Johnson and Aurora Rios, in a scheme that netted the defendants a combined $225,000, a sum later raised by prosecutors to $320,000.
 Valerio's share was $13,500.
 Johnson was found guilty by a jury this past April and sentenced to a year in prison.
 Rios pleaded guilty that month and awaits sentencing.
 In addition to sentencing, the defendants must make restitution.
 The actions follow an investigation by the Labor Department's Office of Labor-Management Standards.